hylom/grrreader/README.md

 What is "rrreader"?
 -------------------

 Rrreader is Web-based RSS reader application.
-Rrreader has Gxxgle Reader like AJAX based UI, independent RSS feed fetcher, and minimal features are implemented.
+Rrreader has Gxxgle-Reader-like AJAX based UI, independent RSS feed fetcher, and minimal feature to check RSSs are implemented.

 Rrreader uses Python to fetch RSS feed, and Node.js to build HTTP Server and Web UI.